zgulde/cods/faq.md

 1. Login to the server and create `example.com/application.properties` and edit `example.com/config`

-1. Add the git remote to your project and push
+1. Add the git deployment remote to your project and push

 ## Can I use a subdomain?